GloryFlory/flow-grid/README.md

-﻿# Festival Scheduler
+﻿# Flow Grid

+Transform any festival or### 1.
+Clone & Configure
+\\\ash
+git clone [repository-url]
+cd flow-grid
+cp .env.example .env.local
+# Edit .env.local with your event details
-Transform any festival or workshop event into a beautiful, interactive schedule with booking capabilities.
+\\\op event into a beautiful, interactive schedule with booking capabilities.

 ## What This Is